weissec/Subscoper/README.md

 The script automatically search SSL Certificates for a provided list of hosts and retrieve any domains specified under the X509 "Subject Common Name".
 Using the Sublist3r tool, the script then retrieves a list of existing subdomains and checks which of these are pointing at the hosts provided.

-Alternatively, if a list of subdomains is provided (-s option), the script only verify which of these are pointing at the hosts provided.
+Alternatively, if a list of subdomains is provided (-s option), the script only verify which of these are resolving to the hosts provided.

 Note: The -b argument can be passed to the script to use the brute-force module in sublist3r.